Services for Highly Sensitive People

 No blood test!
 Check out the questionnaire, developed by Dr Aron.
-She has lots of other great information on her website, www.hsperson.com.
+She has lots of other great information on her website.

 Are there any similarities across the HS trait?

-There are four pillars of the HS trait.
+The HS trait is made up of four pillars.
 To remember them more easily, think of the acronym “DOES”.

 D stands for Depth of processing.

-The highly sensitive person takes in lots of information and thinks deeply about all of it.
+HSPs take in lots of information and think deeply about all of it.
 Doing so may cause indecision.
 Or extra time to transition between tasks.
-The highly sensitive person is often very self-aware due to an innately active part of the brain called the insula.
+HSPs are often very self-aware due to an innately active part of the brain called the insula.